apache/apisix-website/website/blog/2021/12/08/apisix-integrate-rocketmq-logger-plugin.md

 tags: [Technology,Message Queue]
 ---

-> This article will introduce the latest integration of Apache APISIX and Apache RocketMQ rocketmq-logger plug-in features and use.
-With this plug-in, you can connect to the RocketMQ cluster more easily when using Apache APISIX.
+> This article will introduce the latest integration of Apache APISIX and Apache RocketMQ rocketmq-logger plugin features and use.
+With this plugin, you can connect to the RocketMQ cluster more easily when using Apache APISIX.

 <!--truncate-->